devpython88/Core.2D/docs/input.md

 ## How to get more event info
 To get more event info, you can simply access the `SDL_Event* event` variable in the `Window` struct.

+## Delta time
+You can use `GetDeltaTime` to get the delta time.
+Make sure to call `UpdateDeltaTime` every frame.